Damascus steel: Folding

-Another study investigated the properties of Damascus steel produced from 1075 steel and 15N20 steel, which have approximately equal amounts of carbon, but the 15N20 steel notably has 2 wt% nickel.
+Another study investigated the properties of Damascus steel produced from 1075 steel and 15N20 steel, which have approximately equal carbon content, but 15N20 steel notably contains 2 wt% nickel.
 The 1075 steel is known for high strength, but low toughness, with a pearlitic microstructure, and the 15N20 steel is known for high toughness with a ferritic microstructure.
-The mechanical properties of the resultant laminate Damascus steel were characterized, in samples with 54 folds in production as well as samples with 250 folds.
+The mechanical properties of the resultant Damascus steel laminate were characterized in samples with 54 folds in production, as well as samples with 250 folds.

 Charpy V-notch impact tests showed that the 54-fold samples had an impact toughness of 4.36 J/cm^{2}, while the 250-fold samples had an impact toughness of 5.49 J/cm^{2}.
-Tensile testing showed that yield strengths and elongations for both samples were similar, at around 475 MPa and 3.2% respectively.
+Tensile testing showed that the yield strengths and elongations of both samples were similar, at approximately 475 MPa and 3.2%, respectively.
 However, the maximum strength of the 54-fold samples was notably lower than that of the 250-fold samples (750 MPa vs. 860 MPa).
-This study showed that the folding process has a significant impact on the mechanical properties of the steel, with increasing toughness as fold numbers increase.
+This study showed that the folding process significantly affects the mechanical properties of the steel, with toughness increasing as the number of folds increases.
 This effect is likely due to the thinning and refinement of the microstructure, and to achieve optimal properties, the steel should be folded a few hundred times.

-Further studies of Damascus steel created from other steels showed similar results, confirming that increasing the number of folds results in greater impact strength and toughness, and extended this finding to higher temperatures.
-They also compare mechanical properties of the Damascus to the original materials, finding that the properties of the Damascus steel lie in between those of the two constituent steels, which is consistent with composite material properties.
+Further studies of Damascus steel made from other steels showed similar results, confirming that increasing the number of folds increases impact strength and toughness, and that this effect extends to higher temperatures.
+They also compare the mechanical properties of the Damascus to the original materials, finding that the properties of the Damascus steel lie between those of the two constituent steels, which is consistent with composite material properties.

 Lamination and banding

-The processing and design of the laminations and bands can have a significant effect on mechanical properties as well.
-Regardless of tempering temperature and the liquid the steel is quenched in, the impact strength of Damascus steel where the impact is perpendicular to the band orientation is significantly higher than the impact strength where the impact is parallel to the band orientation.
+The processing and design of the laminations and bands can also significantly affect mechanical properties.
+Regardless of tempering temperature and the liquid in which the steel is quenched, the impact strength of Damascus steel, when the impact is perpendicular to the band orientation, is significantly higher than when the impact is parallel to the band orientation.

 This is due to the failure and fracture mechanisms in Damascus steel, where cracks propagate fastest along the interfaces between the two constituent steels.
-When impact is directed parallel to the bands, cracks are able to propagate easily along the lamination interfaces.
+When impact is directed parallel to the bands, cracks can propagate easily along the lamination interfaces.
 When impact is directed perpendicular to the bands, the lamination interfaces are effectively protected, deflecting the cracks and increasing the energy required for cracks to propagate through the material.
 Band orientation should be chosen to protect against deformation and increase toughness.